Bishop & Episcopal Team

 Michael lives in One Tree Hill with his wife, Rebecca, and their two daughters.
 He likes to support his girls’ school, Royal Oak Primary, where he serves as a member of the Board of Trustees.
 Michael also enjoys cooking, spending time with family and friends, and sometimes pretends to like running.

 Jonathan Gale, Archdeacon for the Far North and Ministry Unit Consultation

 Jonathan has been Archdeacon since February 2020.
 He is responsible for the Waimate Archdeaconry, including the Wellsford and Mangawhai Mission Districts, and the ministry units north of there.
-He will also coordinate the Healthy Church Consultation programme.
+He also coordinates the Healthy Church Consultation programme.

 Ordained in 2008, Jonathan served as curate and priest assistant at Holy Trinity Devonport and as LSM enabler in South Kaipara and Huapai before becoming vicar of St Peter’s Takapuna in 2014.
 Before ordination, he worked in education and development banking in South Africa, migrating with his family to New Zealand in 1996.

 His roles here included working as an investment advisor in the Tertiary Education Commission and an industry manager for Competenz.
 He has been a member of various education and community advisory boards and was a founding board member of Vanguard Military School, a designated character school in Albany.

 Jonathan is a very keen mountain biker and lives in Torbay with his wife, Faith.
 They have two children and four grandchildren.

 Sarah Moss, Ministry Educator